 The four dual in-line memory module (DIMM) sockets on the system board can accommodate 64 megabytes (MB) to 2 gigabyte (GB) of registered synchronous dynamic random-access memory (SDRAM).
-The DIMM sockets are located near the back edge of the system board (see Figure 8-1).
+The DIMM sockets are located near the front edge of the system board (see Figure 8-1), next to the cooling fan assembly.